mehedihasanahad/mehedihasanahad/README.md

 :hearts: &emsp;I enjoy programming and sharing knowledge <br/>
 :computer: &emsp;Most used line of code `console.log("hello world")` <br/>
-🤔 &emsp;I’m looking for people who can help me with Outstanding Video ideas and executions.<br/>
+🤔 &emsp;I’m looking for people who will share knowledge about new technologies.<br/>
-:e-mail: &emsp;How to reach me: sayhitorainmaker@gmail.com.<br/>
+:e-mail: &emsp;How to reach me: mehedihasanahad07@gmail.com.<br/>
-⚡ &emsp;Fun fact: I co-founded my country's first ever and largest digital marketing agency Analyzen.